Improve your early years practice

 Just Stimming, 2023

-You could pretty much guarantee that most early years educators have heard at least one child communicating via echolalia.
-Echolalia is defined as “the repetition of words, phrases, songs or other more elaborate dialogues uttered by another person which may be immediate or delayed.”
-(International Classification of Diseases, 11th Revision; Diagnostic and Statistics Manual of Mental Disorders, 5th Ed).
+“The repetition of words, phrases, songs or other more elaborate dialogues uttered by another person which may be immediate or delayed.”

-Perhaps the most obvious example of echolalia might include a child at pick-up time responding to their parent’s prompt: “Say goodbye Cleo!” with a “Say goodbye Cleo!” of their own.
+Probably the most obvious example of echolalia might include a child at pick-up time responding to their parent’s prompt: “Say goodbye Cleo!” with a “Say goodbye Cleo!” of their own.
 They also might interject bits from their favourite TV shows, songs or phrases they have heard from adults; often in a way that does not seem to make sense in the context of the moment.
 Others might seem to babble in a sing-songy way, or you might notice they adopt a particular accent.

-If we are being honest, we might often wonder, “How do I get them to communicate normally?”
+But, if we are being honest, we might often wonder, “How do I get them to communicate normally?”

-Based on prior research and study, there is a growing movement within speech therapy that is helping us to unpick why children communicate in this way and how we can best support them.
-The research behind Gestalt Language Processing (GLP) shines a light on what is actually going on with our echolalic children, although it is important to note that this is an emerging area of research that has been somewhat neglected by mainstream Speech and Language Therapy.
+The research behind Gestalt Language Processing (GLP) shines a light on what is actually going on with our echolalic children, but it’s important to note that this is still a pretty new area of research that mainstream Speech and Language Therapy have somewhat neglected.

 It turns out that most autistic children - and some non-autistic children as well - pick up language in a different way that includes a number of stages.
 Most commonly what we see are “gestalts”, meaning “whole.”

-Children who are gestalt language processors (GLPs) pick up and use language in “whole” chunks or scripts.
+Children who are Gestalt Language Processors (GLPs) pick up and use language in “whole” chunks or scripts.
 It is their repeated use of these gestalts that then gets labelled as echolalia.
 They may use this in immediate ways - for example, repeating straight away - or delayed echolalia, in which their gestalts are used across space and time.
-Marge Blanc, a speech therapist in the US is widely credited with implementing this research, often to great success.

 Almost all of us are taught that children pick up language on a word-by-word basis.
 It can be tempting to see this as not only the “normal” way of learning to speak but maybe even the only way.